-- (iv) Berries are extremely susceptible to infections initiated between the immediate prebloom period (when the fungus establishes on the tiny flower stem, from which it later expands onto the developing fruit) and fruit set, after which they become highly resistant to immune about 2 weeks (Concord) to 4 weeks (V. vinifera) later.
+(iv) Berries are extremely susceptible to infections initiated between the immediate prebloom period (when the fungus establishes on the tiny flower stem, from which it later expands onto the developing fruit) and fruit set.
+Berries of V. vinifera cultivars begin to lose some susceptibility after that, and become relatively resistant about 4 weeks after their individual flowers open, whereas Concord berries highly resistant to immune about 2 weeks after flowering.
 This is when you use the good stuff and don't even think about cutting corners in terms of spray frequency and application technique.
-Your annual reminder. - (v) Failure to control even inconspicuous PM infections on the berries can increase the severity of Botrytis at harvest, and can promote the growth of wine-spoilage microorganisms (such as Brettanomyces) on the fruit.
+Your annual reminder.

+(v) Failure to control even inconspicuous PM infections on the berries can increase the severity of Botrytis at harvest, and can promote the growth of wine-spoilage microorganisms (such as Brettanomyces) on the fruit.
 Another annual reminder.
-Providing excellent PM control from pre-bloom right through bunch closing does not guarantee control of bunch rots and wine spoilage beasties, but it's a relatively easy way to eliminate one avenue for them to get started. - (vi) Powdery mildew is a unique disease in that the causal fungus lives almost entirely on the surface of infected tissues, sending little "sinkers" (haustoria) just one cell deep to feed.
-This makes it subject to control by topical treatment with any number of "alternative" spray materials (oils, bicarbonate and monopotassium phosphate salts, hydrogen peroxide, plant extracts, etc.), all of which have little to no effect on other disease-causing fungi that do their dirty work down inside the infected tissues.
-Recall that there are two primary limitations to the aforementioned group of products, which need to be considered if you want to use them effectively: (a) they work by direct physical contact with the fungus, so can only be as effective as the spray coverage that you provide; and (b) they work primarily in a post-infection/curative mode by killing the fungus right after they hit it, with only modest (JMS Stylet Oil) to zero (potassium salts) residual activity against any spores that land on the vine after these materials have been applied.
+Providing excellent PM control from pre-bloom right through bunch closing does not guarantee control of bunch rots and wine spoilage beasties, but it's a relatively easy way to eliminate one avenue for them to get started.

+(vi) Powdery mildew is a unique disease in that the causal fungus lives almost entirely on the surface of infected tissues, sending little "sinkers" (haustoria) just one cell deep to feed.
+In other words, it's living right out in the open, which makes it subject to control by topical treatment with any number of "alternative" spray materials (oils, bicarbonate and monopotassium phosphate salts, hydrogen peroxide, various plant extracts and microbial fermentation products, etc.), all of which have little to no effect on other disease-causing fungi that do their dirty work down inside the infected tissues.
+(This same principle applies to the natural PM "fungicide", sunlight, as discussed a bit further on).

+Recall that there are two primary limitations to the abovementioned group of products, which need to be considered if you want to use them effectively: (a) they work by direct physical contact with the fungus, so can only be as effective as the spray coverage that you provide; and (b) they work primarily in a post-infection/curative mode by killing the fungus right after they hit it, with only modest (JMS Stylet Oil) to zero (potassium salts) residual protective activity against any spores that land on the vine after these materials have been applied.
 This means that they need fairly frequent re-application, or should be tank-mixed with something that provides meaningful protective (forward) activity in order to lengthen effective spray intervals.
 It seems likely that materials such as the potassium salts, which exert all of their activity via a one-time "hit", are relatively unaffected by the application rate once a certain threshold value for this activity has been reached (if you hit a bug hard enough to squash it, you won't squash it any worse by hitting it harder).
-In contrast, for surface-active materials such as JMS Stylet Oil that also provide some residual protective activity (via vapors?), the interval between sprays can be extended to a modest extent by increasing the rate (unless it rains that is, in which case they largely wash off).
+In contrast, for surface-active materials such as JMS Stylet Oil that also provide some residual protective activity, the interval between sprays can be extended to a modest extent by increasing the rate (unless it rains 1/4 of an inch or so, in which case they largely wash off).